smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 ```

 ## Sending RPC's listener updates
 When sending RPC's with a listener, onError has been removed from `OnMultipleRequestListener.java` and `OnRPCResponseListener.java`.
-Instad of onError getting called, onResponse will be called weather its a success or not.
+Instead of onError getting called, onResponse will be called whether its a success or not.

 OnRPCResponseListener Before: